BalajiV21/AI-Powered-Research-Assistant-for-Web-Articles/README.md

 - **User-Friendly Interface**: Built with Streamlit, featuring a sidebar for URL input and real-time results.

 ### Requirements
-To run this project, ensure you have the following libraries installed :
+To run this project, ensure you have the following libraries installed:

 - `os`
 - `streamlit`